-- Help your business, workplace, profession or religious community improve its response to domestic abuse.
-Check out our Prevention & Training pages.
+- Help your business, workplace, profession, or religious community improve its response to domestic abuse.
+Check out our Prevention & Training programs.

 - What might this person hope you can do?

-- What might she fear you will do?
+- What might they fear you will do?

 - What is your role?
 How will what you say be heard?

 - What is your potential impact or possible unintended consequence?